 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-I am quite pleased to announce the 2020-21 Report on the Community Transportation Initiative Program applications, Mr. Speaker.
+I am quite pleased to table the 2020-21 Report on the Community Transportation Initiatives Program.

-I have been notified that the Inuktut version will be completed shortly; however, due to timing, this document is just the English version of the report for the time being, Mr. Speaker.
-Thank you.
+Mr. Speaker, I have been notified that the Inuktut version will be completed shortly, but due to timing, this document is only the English version of the report for the time being.
+Thank you, Mr. Speaker.